BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_4__Interlude_Using_Curl.md

+_TODO: THIS NEEDS TO BE REWRITTEN TO REPOSITION THIS INTO THE FLOW OF CHAPTER 4._

 # 12.1: Accessing Bitcoind with Curl

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.